Ladder Apprenticeship Foundation

-Building on the success of the regional campaigns, Ladder for England is a new national initiative, championing locally, the creation of apprenticeships and social mobility through vocational education.
+Building on the success of the regional campaigns, The Ladder Apprenticeship Foundation is a new national initiative, championing locally, the creation of apprenticeships and social mobility through vocational education.

 In September 2012, supported by their Patron, HRH the Duke of York, The Evening Standard launched the Ladder for London, to help tackle youth unemployment through apprenticeships, with Eddie Stride-City Gateway et al, as their campaign partner and apprentice provider.
 The aims of the first phase of the campaign were to achieve 500 apprenticeship pledges from employers by Christmas 2012, and 100 placed in companies within 100 working days.
 These aims were exceeded and moved to the next phase of their campaign - to raise

 more than 1,000 apprenticeships.

 In March 2014, Kevin Davis, (left) CEO of the Vine Trust Group, led a Black Country delegation to Buckingham Palace, with a view to translate the ‘Ladder for.... ' initiative to his region.
 Partners from industry, local authorities, community, and the Express and Star newspaper, agreed to collaborate to create a 15 month 'Ladder for the Black Country' campaign to create 500 jobs.
 Since it's September 2014 launch, over 1000 jobs have already been created.

 Following this, in 2015, the partnership has rolled out the campaign to create Ladders initiatives in Shropshire and Staffordshire, and in Birmingham (2018).

-Building on the local Ladders, 'The Ladder for England' will seek to inspire other regional partnerships, to adopt the drive to create apprenticeships, encouraging employers to rise to the challenge.
+Building on the local Ladders, 'The Ladder for England' campaigns will seek to inspire other regional partnerships, to adopt the drive to create apprenticeships, encouraging employers to rise to the challenge.